Skip to main content

 [probe]

-samples_tolerance: 0.075 # Sample tolerance (Note: too small a value may increase sampling attempts)
+samples_tolerance: 0.075 # Sampling Tolerance (Setting too small may increase sample count)

-samples_tolerance_retries: 3 # Retry count for tolerance exceedance
+samples_tolerance_retries: 3 # Number of retries for tolerance exceeded

 activate_gcode: